Cars

 - Click Add note when you need to record context

 Click Add note.
-A small form opens where you can type your message.
+A window opens where you can type your message and choose who can see it.

 Why this matters: Notes stay on the car record for your team.
-They are not automatically sent to the customer unless your facility uses a separate customer message for that purpose.
+They are not automatically sent to the customer unless you choose Customer visible.

 - Save the note